 Based in Vancouver, BC, Eric Bowers is a CNVC Certified Nonviolent Communication Trainer with extensive training in Attachment Theory and Interpersonal Neurobiology.
 Eric offers professional training, courses, workshops, retreats, keynotes, telecourses and counseling.
 Over the last eight years Eric has shared his work throughout BC, AB, and the US.

-Prior to his work in Communication and Counselling, Eric was a musician, an avid white water kayaker, hiker, and an expedition river guide in BC, the Yukon, and Alaska.
+Prior to his work in Communication and Counselling, Eric was an avid white water kayaker, hiker, and an expedition river guide in BC, the Yukon, and Alaska.
 He continues to love creating music and exploring the outdoors.

 From the Vernon Morning Star.
 By Susan Fenner